mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 Either.Left(in.rcard.either.NegativeAmount@246b179d)
 ```

+What if we have to accumulate many errors, for example during the creation of an object?
+The `Either` type, in the version 1.1.5 of Arrow is not the right type.
+In fact, the `Validated` type suits better this use case.
+However, in the next version of Arrow, the 1.2.0 the `Validated` type will be deprecated.
+In the next part of this series, we will see how to accumulate errors directly using the new version of the `Either` type.

 And that's it, folk!

 ## 4. Conclusions

 In this second part of the series dedicated to error handling in Kotlin, we introduced the `Result` and the `Either`type.
 These type represent both the happy path and the error path, unlike the types we saw in the first part of the series.
 We explored their APIs in deep, and see which features the Arrow library offers us to simplify the composition of `Result` and `Either` instances.
-In the last part of this series we will introduce the upcoming features of the next versions of the Arrow library, which will simplify further the functional handling of errors.
+In the last part of this series we will introduce the upcoming features of the next versions of the Arrow library, the 1.2.0, which will simplify further the functional handling of errors.